mishadoff/randomorg-java/README.md

 ### Implementation

-All work with HTTP GET API happens in **HttpWork** util class.
+All work with HTTP GET API happens in **HTTPUtils** util class.
 As we do not know return type for concrete GET-request yet we return `ArrayList<String>` which further can be processed by responsible methods.